Dark Souls Gwyndolin lore, covenant, boss fight, and more

 Gwyndolin is certainly one of the more interesting boss fights in Dark Souls, but he’s not too tricky to defeat.
 In fact, he’s one of the easiest bosses in the entire game.
 The battle takes place in what feels like a never-ending corridor (it does end, but it takes a while), and Gwyndolin fires a barrage of magic at you.

-However, thanks to the numerous pillars around, you can hide and not take any damage – a 100% magic reduction shield is also a viable option if you don’t want to dive behind pillars.
+However, thanks to the numerous pillars around, you can hide and not take any damage – a good magic reduction shield, like the crest shield, is also a viable option if you don’t want to dive behind pillars.
 After each spell, there’s a small break in Gwyndolin’s offense, and this gives you the chance to move forward.
 Eventually, you reach the boss and can get a few hits in.
 Just rinse and repeat until he’s down.

 Phew, there you have it, everything you need to know about one of the most fascinating characters in the world of Dark Souls.
-Should you be after something new to play, our list of the best games like Dark Souls is sure to please you.
+Should you be after something new to play, our lists of the best games like Dark Souls and Soulslike games are sure to please you.
 We also have a list of Mortal Kombat 1 characters, in case you prefer fighting games.